Interdisciplinary Master of Science in Engineering (MS/MSE)

 Admissions to the Interdisciplinary Engineering Program

 You must already hold an undergraduate degree from an ABET-accredited engineering program or one with equivalent standards.
-You must apply and be admitted to "Purdue Online, College of Engineering".
+You must apply and be admitted to "Purdue University, College of Engineering".
 More information about admissions can be found by visiting the program's admissions page.